-Credit Support Available to Corresponding Classes of Reference Tranches Pursuant to Hypothetical Structure Is Limited and May Not Be Sufficient to Prevent Loss on Your Notes

-Although subordination provided (i) by the Class 1M-2A, Class 1M-AH, Class 1M-2B, Class 1M-BH, Class 1B and Class 1B-H Reference Tranches for the benefit of the Class 1M-1 and Class 1M-1H Reference Tranches, (ii) by the Class 1M-2B, Class 1M-BH, Class 1B and Class 1B-H Reference Tranches for the benefit of the Class 1M-2A and Class 1M-AH Reference Tranches and (iii) by the Class 1B and Class 1B-H Reference Tranches for the benefit of the Class 1M-2B and Class 1M-BH Reference Tranches intended to reduce the risk of exposure of Credit Events and Modification Events to the Class 1M-1, Class 1M-2A and Class 1M-2B Notes, which correspond to the Class 1M-1, Class 1M-2A and Class 1M-2B Reference Tranches, respectively, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
-Further, the Class 1B and Class 1B-H Reference Tranches are subordinate to all the other Group 1 Reference Tranches and therefor the Class 1B Notes do not benefit from any credit enhancement.
+Credit Support Available to Corresponding Classes of Reference Tranches Pursuant to Hypothetical Structure Is Limited and May Not Be Sufficient to Prevent Loss on Your Notes the Class 1M-2B, Class 1M-BH, Class 1B and Class 1B-H Reference Tranches for the benefit of the Class 1M-2A and Class 1M-AH Reference Tranches and (iii) by the Class 1B and Class 1B-H Reference Tranches for the benefit of the Class 1M-2B and Class 1M-BH Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events to the Class 1M-1, Class 1M-2A and Class 1M-2B Notes, which correspond to the Class 1M-1, Class 1M-2A and Class 1M-2B Reference Tranches, respectively, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
+Further, the Class 1B and Class 1B-H Reference Tranches are subordinate to all the other Group 1 Reference Tranches and therefore the Class 1B Notes do not benefit from any credit enhancement.